Chaser324/soundcloud-unity/README.md

 **STATUS: NOT READY.
 Don't try to use this yet.
 It doesn't work.**

+* **Access SoundCloud API Data** - Including users, tracks, playlists, groups, and comments.
+* **Play Tracks from SoundCloud** - Generate an AudioClip from any SoundCloud track URL or ID that you can pass along to an AudioSource and playback in your game.
+* **Basic Authentication Support** - Allow users to sign in to their own SoundCloud account to allow access to functions such as liking tracks and following other users.
-* Windows, OSX, Linux.
-Basic data retrieval should work anywhere.
-Full functionality on iOS/Android possible but not currently implemented.
-Unsure about the potential of full functionality on other platforms (PS4, Xbox One, etc.) - would likely require a change to the way the audio transcoding works.
+* **Windows, OSX, Linux** - Basic data retrieval should work anywhere.
+Full functionality on iOS/Android is possible but not currently a consideration.
+Unsure about the potential of full functionality on other platforms (PS4, Xbox One, etc.) - at a minimum it would require significant changes to the way audio transcoding is handled.

 ## Using SoundCloud-Unity